 Eight named rivers are in the Green Lake watershed, but not all directly drain to the lake.
 Several first flow through two major wetlands that drain into the lake.
 Silver and Dakin Creek flow to the Silver Creek Estuary (SCE) on the east side of Green Lake.
 Spring Creek (and Spring Lake), Roy Creek, and Wuerches Creek flow into the CKM on the southwest side of Green Lake.
 White Creek, Hill Creek (and the Twin Lakes), and Assembly Creek drain directly into the lake.

 The cities of Ripon (population: 7,733) and Green Lake (population: 934) are both located within the watershed.
 The City of Green Lake does not entirely drain to Big Green: 545 acres (or 47.4%) of the 1,149-acre municipal limits are a tributary to the lake, including 199 acres that drain within the lake’s Mill Pond located near the lake outlet [34].
-The remaining 604 acres (52.6%) drain downstream to the Puchyan River [34]. also
+The remaining 604 acres (52.6%) drain downstream to the Puchyan River [34].
+The City of Green lake’s wastewater effluent also drains outside of the Green Lake watershed, to the Puchyan River.

 The City of Ripon is entirely located within the Silver Creek sub-watershed, including effluent from its wastewater treatment facility.

-The lake discharges to —the Puchyan River in downtown Green Lake,—before flowing to the Fox River, Lake Winnebago, and Lake Michigan.
+The lake discharges to a single outlet—the Puchyan River in downtown Green Lake, at the Green Lake dam—before flowing to the Fox River, Lake Winnebago, and Lake Michigan.

 Big Green Lake’s retention time (21 years) and its relatively small watershed (107 square miles) puts it in a unique position to test cost effective, science-based solutions for improving water quality for the Great Lakes.
 Over the long-term, the LMPT is interested in pursuing research and grant funding that creates a model for cleaner lakes in the region.
 Given the scope of accomplishing this in the Great Lakes, the Big Green Lake watershed is an efficient way to vet watershed management strategies.